icinganalysis/icinganalysis.github.io/content/NACA-TN-3024.md

 ##Related

-A distant descendant of NACA-TN-3024 (although NACA-TN-3024 is not cited by it) is the AEDC1DMP (Arnold Engineering Development Center 1 Dimensional Multi-Particle) code described in [^3].
+A distant descendant of NACA-TN-3024 (although NACA-TN-3024 is not cited by it) is the AEDC1DMP (Arnold Engineering Development Center 1 Dimensional Multi-Phase) code described in [^3].

 I have used the code but I do not have a copy of it, and I do not know where to find it online.
 [When I used it years ago, one had to "know someone" to get the code.]